mat-ng/rank-the-book/README.md

 1. Rank The Book should be developed as a scalable and resilient web application, so that the platform can deliver a seamless user experience while managing large volumes of of book data.

-2. The platform should integrate an Elo rating system for books to suport individual book ratings, expected selection probabilities between books, and adaptive adjustments to ratings based on user voting behaviours.
+2. The platform should integrate an Elo rating system for books to support individual book ratings, expected selection probabilities between books, and adaptive adjustments to ratings based on user voting behaviours.

 ## Elo Rating System